 In other cases, theft or shoplifting is a symptom of an underlying psychological problem that can best be addressed outside of the criminal justice system.
 By being proactive in seeking counseling, you may be able to show the court, prosecutor, and alleged victim that you do not deserve a criminal record or a jail sentence.

-The vast majority of our clients charged with petit theft are women who have never been arrested before.
-In many of these cases, our client is terrified about the impact the prosecution will have on their family or employment opportunities in the future.
+Most of our clients charged with petit theft are women with no prior record.
+In many of these cases, our client is terrified about the prosecution’s impact on their family or employment opportunities in the future.

 Each county has different diversion programs that may be available for certain “first offender” theft charges.
-For certain programs, you may be required to admit wrongdoing or give up your right to expunge your criminal record.
+Certain programs may require you to admit wrongdoing or give up your right to expunge your criminal record.

 The retail store may threaten to sue you for civil damages related to the accusation of theft.
-Having an experienced attorney to guide you through the process is important in any shoplifting or petit theft case in Florida.
+An experienced attorney to guide you through the process is important in any shoplifting or petit theft case in Florida.

 Shoplifting or Retail Theft Penalties

-- If the individual has ever been convicted of any two other theft offenses, then the person can be charged with Felony Petit Theft regardless of the value of the property, which is a third-degree felony punishable by five (5) years in Florida State Prison, and a five thousand ($5,000.00) fine plus court costs.
+- Suppose the individual has ever been convicted of any two other theft offenses.
+In that case, the person can be charged with Felony Petit Theft regardless of the property’s value, which is a third-degree felony punishable by five (5) years in Florida State Prison, and a five thousand ($5,000.00) fine plus court costs.

-- If the value of the item taken was more than $300, then the offense can be charged as Felony Retail Theft, which is also a third-degree felony.
+- If the value of the item taken from a retail establishment was more than $750, then the offense can be charged as Felony Retail Theft, a third-degree felony.

 The criminal offense of employee theft or embezzlement is treated harshly under Florida law.
 Like any theft offense, it is considered a crime of dishonesty.
-In many of these cases, the employee has worked for the company for years, has no criminal history, and has taken more than $100,000.00.
+In many cases, the employee has worked for the company for years, has no criminal history, and has taken over $100,000.00.

-Without the proper representation, prison sentences are common for these types of offenses even if the employee has no other criminal record.
+Without proper representation, prison sentences are common for these offenses, even if the employee has no other criminal record.
 If your employer suspects you of theft, talk with an experienced criminal defense attorney before making any statement to the employer or any law enforcement officer.